 The Authority contracted with the City of Houston for the joint construction of Lake Conroe.
 Under the terms of the contract, the City of Houston advanced two-thirds of the financing of such construction and owns two-thirds of permitted water rights of Lake Conroe.
 The Authority, in whom the legal title to the physical properties is vested, owns the remaining one-third of the permitted water rights.
-The Authority operates Lake Conroe for the benefit of the customers it serves and for the benefit of the City of Houston and the customers they serve.
+The Authority operates Lake Conroe for the benefit of itself and the City of Houston pursuant to the terms and conditions of a 1968 contract between the Authority and the City of Houston.
+An amended and restated contract between the parties, which extends the general terms and conditions of the 1968 contract for the useful like of the Lake Conroe Dam and reservoir, has been approved and executed by the Authority and is in the process of review and approval by the City of Houston.
 The operating costs of Lake Conroe are generally borne one-third by the Authority and two-thirds by the City of Houston.
-The accompanying financial statements include only the costs of the Authority's ownership interest in Lake Conroe; therefore, the costs of the City of Houston's two-thirds interest of \$24,988,613 in Lake Conroe are excluded from the capital asset totals presented.
+The accompanying financial statements include only the costs of the Authority's ownership interest in Lake Conroe; therefore, the costs of the City of Houston's two-thirds interest of \$25,138,035 in Lake Conroe are excluded from the capital asset totals presented.